Dlimit iterates to perfection thanks to 3D printing

-If you have recently been to a museum, a concert or a movie premiere in Europe, chances are you’ve stood next to one of TensaBelt’s products.
-From Barcelona to the world, Tensabelt designs, produces and distributes devices for queue management systems such as barriers, cones and roll-up belts.
+If you’ve recently been to a museum, a concert or a movie premiere in Europe, chances are you’ve stood next to one of Dlimit’s products.
+From Barcelona to the world, Dlimit (formerly known as Tensabelt) designs, produces and distributes devices for queue management systems such as barriers, cones and roll-up belts.

-Currently distributing over 10,000 injected plastic units across all of Southern Europe, the Production team at the company quickly realized that they needed a quick and efficient solution for functional validation that would allow them to achieve better results in less time, therefore reducing their products’ time to market while maintaining high quality results.
+Currently distributing over 10,000 injected plastic units across all of Southern Europe, the production team at the company quickly realized that they needed a quick and efficient solution for functional validation that would allow them to achieve better results in less time, in order to reduce their products’ time to market while maintaining high quality results.
+This is where our BCN3D Sigmax printers came in to save the day.

 From a digital environment to the real world through 3D printing